Section 1 - The Church and Building Law

 The Building Code does not prescribe how work should be done but sets minimum standards of functional requirements and performance criteria that buildings must meet, such as:

-• protection from fire
+- protection from fire

-• structural strength
+- structural strength

-• moisture control and durability.
+- moisture control and durability.

-To ensure your project goes smoothly, it is important that those who draw up your project plans and specifications understand the Building Code requirements and how to meet them and that the builder works to the approved plans.
+To ensure your project goes smoothly, it is important that those who draw up your project plans and specifications understand the Building Code requirements and how to meet them, and that the builder works to the approved plans.

-The Church requires that plans are prepared by an appropriate design consultant.
+The Church requires that plans be prepared by an appropriate design consultant.
 The appropriate consultant will vary with the job.
 For a bathroom or kitchen renovation, a professional designer could be appropriate.
 For a minor remodelling, a master builder or architectural draughtsperson could be acceptable.
 For major renovations and new church complexes, it is unlikely that anything other than a registered architect will be acceptable.
-If you are uncertain as to whether a registered architect would be required, please contact the Connexional Office, 03 366 6049 or email to [E-Mail not displayed]
+If you are uncertain as to whether a registered architect would be required, please contact the Connexional Office, 03 366 6049 or email [E-Mail not displayed]

-• Building Consents
+Building Consents

-If you are planning on the construction of a new building or doing alterations, you have to get a Building Consent from your local territorial authority/BCA before construction starts unless the building work is exempt.
+If you are planning on the construction of a new building or doing alterations, you have to get a Building Consent from your local territorial authority/BCA before construction starts, unless the building work is exempt.

 Building without a Building Consent (if one is required) is an offence that could result in fines and possibly the removal of the building work.
 It may also make it difficult to sell the building or to get insurance.
 Some building work will also require Resource Consent under the Resource Management Act.

-• Building Alterations
+Building Alterations

 Building Consent cannot be granted for the alteration of an existing building unless the territorial authority is satisfied that, after the alteration, the building will:

-• comply with the Building Code for means of escape from fire and for access and facilities for people with disabilities (if required) as near as possible as if it were a new building
+- comply with the Building Code for means of escape from fire and for access and facilities for people with disabilities (if required), as near as possible, as if it were a new building

-• continue to comply with the other provisions of the Building Code, at least to the same extent as before the alteration.
+- continue to comply with the other provisions of the Building Code, at least to the same extent as before the alteration.

-• Changing the Use of Buildings
+Changing the Use of Buildings

 If you are proposing to change the use of a building, for example, converting a church hall to commercial use or converting a warehouse into a church or church hall, consent will be required.
 The territorial authority will need to be satisfied that the building in its new role will comply with the provisions of the Building Code relating to:

-• means of escape from fire, protection of other property, sanitary facilities, structural performance and fire rating performance
+- means of escape from fire, protection of other property, sanitary facilities, structural performance and fire rating performance

-• access and facilities for people with disabilities
+- access and facilities for people with disabilities

-• compliance with the other provisions of the Building Code to at least the same extent as before the change of use.
+- compliance with the other provisions of the Building Code to at least the same extent as before the change of use.

-• Note: Any work that requires Building Consent or Resource Consent also requires approval from Synod and the Methodist Connexional Property Committee before any work can commence.
+Any work that requires Building Consent or Resource Consent also requires approval from Synod and the Methodist Connexional Property Committee before any work can commence.

-• Building Work that Requires Consent
+Building Work That Requires Consent

 Under the Building Act 2004, examples of building work that will require consent include:

-• alterations, additions and many structural repairs to existing buildings, specifically those that will affect the structural stability of the building (in some cases, you will need consent to replace all the wall linings at once as they may serve a structural purpose)
+- alterations, additions and many structural repairs to existing buildings, specifically those that will affect the structural stability of the building (in some cases, you will need consent to replace all the wall linings at once, as they may serve a structural purpose)

-• any alterations to inter-tenancy walls, i.e. those separating units in a multi-unit development, will need Building Consent
+- any alterations to inter-tenancy walls, i.e. those separating units in a multi-unit development, will need Building Consent

-• some demolitions of existing buildings and structures
+- some demolitions of existing buildings and structures

-• the removal or relocation of an existing building
+- the removal or relocation of an existing building

-• sheds greater than ten square metres in floor area
+- sheds greater than ten square metres in floor area

-• site work, for example, earthworks for a new extension
+- site work, for example, earthworks for a new extension

-• construction of decks one metre or more in height above ground level or any wall that is above 1.5 metres in height above ground level or will retain driveways or structures
+- construction of decks one metre or more in height above ground level or any wall that is above 1.5 metres in height above ground level, or will retain driveways or structures

-• changing building use
+- changing building use

-• plumbing or drainage work other than routine maintenance – although this can only be done by a registered plumber or drain layer
+- plumbing or drainage work other than routine maintenance – although this can only be done by a registered plumber or drain layer

-• installing or replacing an inbuilt, free-standing log or solid fuel burner, heater or open fire
+- installing or replacing an inbuilt, free-standing log or solid fuel burner, heater or open fire

-• putting in a swimming or spa pool
+- putting in a swimming or spa pool

-• fences over two metres high.
+- fences over two metres high.

-These are listed in more detail in the useful guide from The Ministry of Business, Innovation and Employment, which can be found on the following website.
+These are listed in more detail in the useful guide from The Ministry of Business, Innovation and Employment, which can be found on the following website:

-If in doubt, consult your local territorial authority.
+https://www.building.govt.nz/building-code-compliance/how-the-building-code-works/building-act-2004/If in doubt, consult your local territorial authority.

-• Restricted Building Work
+Restricted Building Work

 The seven licence classes are as follows:

-1. design
+- design

-2. site supervisors or construction managers
+- site supervisors or construction managers

-3. carpenters
+- carpenters

-4. external plasterers
+- external plasterers

-5. roofers
+- roofers

-6. brick and block layers
+- brick and block layers

-7. foundation workers.
+- foundation workers.

-• the design and construction of the primary structure (e.g. foundations and framing)
+- the design and construction of the primary structure (e.g. foundations and framing)

-• the design and construction of the external envelope (e.g. roofing and cladding).
+- the design and construction of the external envelope (e.g. roofing and cladding).

-Any plans and specifications used in an application for Building Consent in relation to restricted building work must be prepared and certified by or under the supervision of, one or more licensed building practitioners.
+Any plans and specifications used in an application for Building Consent in relation to restricted building work must be prepared and certified by or under the supervision of one or more licensed building practitioners.
 These must be licensed building practitioners whose licences authorise them to certify the plans and specifications.

-• Other Building Work That Must Be Done by Licensed Tradespeople
+Other Building Work That Must Be Done by Licensed Tradespeople

 Plumbing and Drainage Work